Garden waste

 The ACT Government provides a fortnightly green garden waste bin collection service.

-Green garden waste bins are optional and there is a one-off registration fee*.
+Green garden waste bins are optional and for a fee*.
 The bin is registered to the address and must remain at the property if you move.
-You cannot order additional or larger green garden waste bins, there is only the 240-litre option.
 Please make sure your bin weighs less than 50 kg so the truck can lift it.

 See the bins page for more information including collection dates.